-Each youth enrolled in grade 10 and 11 work one-on-one with a learning consultant—an educator to guide them through the SelfDesign experience.
+Each youth enrolled in grade 10, 11, and 12 work one-on-one with a learning consultant—an educator to guide them through the SelfDesign experience.
 All learning consultants are BC-certified educators and specialists in the SelfDesign approach.
 The learning consultant offers insights, resources, and support both to learners and their parents.
 To provide the best possible educator/family pairing, learners and their parents select several choices from a diverse pool of candidates, and SelfDesign completes the match.

 The learning consultant coaches the youth and parents in how to observe daily activities, assisting them in noticing learning as it unfolds in everyday moments.
 At SelfDesign, we call this Observing for Learning.

-At SelfDesign, we believe assessment should be meaningful, responsive, collaborative and promote the development of self-assessment and goal-setting skills.
+At SelfDesign, we believe assessment should be meaningful, responsive, collaborative, and promote the development of self-assessment and goal-setting skills.
 As a result, we use reflection by both learner and learning team to create an iterative process throughout the semester, expanding each youth’s grasp of the competencies and of themselves.
 SelfDesign’s approach to assessment expands a youth’s competencies for 21st century living and for lifelong learning.

 This optional online course guides parents through weekly explorations about the fundamental ideas of SelfDesign.
-A SelfDesigning Path is highly recommended for parents new to SelfDesign.
+A SelfDesign Path is highly recommended for parents new to SelfDesign.
 The online interface blends imagery, video, audio clips, and journaling that draws parents into self-reflection.
 There is also a facilitated, online conference that connects parents to one another and to a facilitator for the course.

-Learners in BC, a province with a rich Indigenous history and culture, experience potentially new ways of understanding the world and all its relations through a framework of Indigenous wisdom and philosophy, gaining insights into their own physical, emotional, mental, and spiritual lives and wellbeing.
+Learners in BC, a province with a rich Indigenous history and culture, experience potentially new ways of understanding the world and all its relations through a framework of Indigenous wisdom and philosophy; gaining insights into their own physical, emotional, mental, and spiritual lives, and wellbeing.